boboldehampsink/auditlog/README.md

  - Added a date range selector
  - Made sorting work
- - Added ModifyAuditLogTableAttributes and getAuditLogTableAttributeHtml hooks
+ - Added ModifyAuditLogTableAttributes and getAuditLogTableAttributeHtml hooks Warning!
+This version is updated for Craft 2.3 and does NOT work on Craft 2.2

 ###0.2.8###
  - Fixed a bug where the user couldn't be shown in some cases